All Episodes

 Don't forget to subscribe and like the goddamn video or show support to your favorite people.

-Um I can explain it to y'all, but you know what?
+I can explain it to y'all, but you know what?

-Um, and let's just get into it, man.
+And let's just get into it, man.

-Um let me know, guys, if we have any sound issues.
+While I look at the chat over here, let me know, guys, if we have any sound issues.

-And yeah, fair use.
+And yeah, fair you.

-Shout out to my gup Laura Ross.
+Shout out to my guy, Trap Laura Ross.

 Go subscribe to his YouTube channel, guys.

-They come together basically to fight each other and to exert dominance of uh territory within their area.
+They come together basically to fight each other and to exert dominance of territory within their area.

-Uh why is this acting?
+Why is this acting?

 God damn it.